blackferncreations/germankeycut/intellectual-context.md

 The manuscript may explore, question or extend ideas beyond the current GermanKeyCut system.

-Where there is ambiguity about GermanKeyCut itself, the current public interface and structural reference take precedence.
+Where there is ambiguity about GermanKeyCut or the system documented through it, the current public interface and structural reference take precedence.

 ---